-These experiments aim to show our strategies to improve the quality of the identification of NEs and recognize the relation concept linking a pair of NEs.
-For the sake of illustration of our experiments, we will focus on both the annotation of places and the parenthood relations: fatherhood and motherhood.
+These experiments aim to show our strategies to improve the quality of the identification of NEs and, besides, recognize the relation concept linking a pair of NEs.
+For the sake of illustration of our experiments, we will focus only on the parenthood relations: fatherhood and motherhood.